Saint Anthonys Memorial Hospital Ratings & Violations

 The Illinois Department of Public Health (IDPH) continuously reviews data including surgical site infections using the standard infection ratio.
 These infections usually develop after coronary artery bypass graft surgery and total knee and hip replacement surgery.
 In addition, the IDPH maintains data on facility-acquired onset incident rates involving Methicillin-resistant Staphylococcus aureus (MRSA) and Clostridium difficile infection (CDI) rates.
 Currently, the data involving Saint Anthony’s Memorial Hospital include:

-- Surgical Site Infections (Total Knee Replacement Surgery) – One infection out of 480 procedures or a Standardized Infection Ratio of 0.39.
+- Surgical Site Infections (Total Knee Replacement Surgery) in 2017 – Two infections out of 460 procedures.

-- Facility-Onset Clostridium Difficile Infections – 19 infections out of 20,621 patient days or a Standardized Infection Ratio of 1.67 incidents where the patient developed CDI infections while at the facility.
+- Facility-Onset Clostridium Difficile Infections in 2018 – 4 infections out of 14,877 patient days.
 The IDPH as determined that this ratio is statistically significantly worse than the national average.

 Patient Safety Concerns